maccman/bowline/README.txt

 - Ruby 1.9
 - Bowline gem

+If you're on Ubuntu, you'll need to run: apt-get install libwebkit-dev

 The other required libraries, such as bowline-desktop, are downloaded later by Bowline - you don't need to worry about these.

 = INSTALLATION